trychlos/pwix-accounts-ui/README.md

 `pwix:accounts-ui` provides at the moment **fr** and **en** translations.

 New and updated translations are willingly accepted, and more than welcome.
 Just be kind enough to submit a PR on the [Github repository](https://github.com/trychlos/pwix-accounts-ui/pulls).

+## Cookies and comparable technologies

+None at the moment.

+## Issues & help

+In case of support or error, please report your issue request to our [Issues tracker](https://github.com/trychlos/pwix-accounts-ui/issues).

 ---
 P. Wieser